ravedaymond/obsidian-templates/_queries/_tasks/README.md

 - [ ] This is a generic checkbox list item that is not checked.
 - [x] This is a generic checkbox list item that is checked.
 - [?]
 Any checkbox variant is also considered a generic checkbox list item.
+	*By default, markdown only supports checked or unchecked boxes within list checkboxes.
+However, themes can support custom variants for checkboxes.*

 - [ ] #task This is a redefined 'task' item that is open.
 - [x] #task This is a redefined 'task' item that is done.